Adding and Managing Filters

 Follow the instructions below to delete a filter for listings:

-1. On the filter form editor, hover over to the filter which you wish to delete, and then click the red trash icon.
+In the filter form editor, hover over the filter you wish to delete, and then click the red trash icon.

-3. The filter will disappear and is removed from the filter form.
+The filter will disappear and be removed from the filter form.

 Disabling facet counts

 Facet counts (post counts that are updated dynamically depending on the current search/filter criteria) are enabled by default.
-If you wish to disable the feature, go to Directories -> Settings, click the Directory sub-tab and uncheck the Enable facet counts option under the Filter Settings section.
+If you wish to disable this feature, go to Directories -> Settings, click the Directory sub-tab, and uncheck the Enable facet counts option under the Filter Settings section.

 Filter form shortcode

-The following is the list of parameters available with the shortcode:
+Below is a list of parameters available for the shortcode:

 Example: